Noisy Stabilizer Formalism: Generalization of the method

 A correlated Pauli noise channel can be expressed as

 where $\sigma_i^{\otimes k}$ acts on all the qubits in the system or a particular subset of them.
 Note that these noise operators can also be expressed in terms of only Pauli $Z$ operators when they are applied to graph states.
 Therefore, the commutation relations presented in Table~\ref{tab:commutations} can be used to update these correlated noise operators.
-In particular, one has to compute the update of $\sigma_i$ on each qubit that the correlated operator acts on, thus, a total of $k$ updates have to be computed for Eq.~\eqref{eq:correlated:pauli}.
+In particular, one has to compute the update of $\sigma_i$ on each qubit that the correlated operator acts on; thus a total of $k$ updates have to be computed for Eq.~\eqref{eq:correlated:pauli}.
 These statements are also true for any correlated Pauli noise channel.
-However, this formalism is not suited to analyse true correlated noise models, such that $\mathcal{E}\rho = \int d\delta t \, e^{-iH\delta t}\rho \,e^{iH\delta t}$, where $H=\sum_i Z_i$.
+However, this formalism is not suited to analyze true correlated noise models such that $\mathcal{E}\rho = \int d\delta t \, e^{-iH\delta t}\rho \,e^{iH\delta t}$, where $H=\sum_i Z_i$.

-In \cite{buterakos_deterministic} a method to deterministically generate an arbitrary photonic graph state is proposed.
-From this, one can see that the noise arising from the graph state generation would be a correlated noise model with noise operators that do not act always on the entire graph state.
-Nonetheless, it is important to remember that one only needs to update the noise operators that act non-trivially on the qubits that will be manipulated and their neighbourhoods, which might decrease the number of noise operators to update.
-In general, the overall effort is the same as for the non-correlated noise models, as the bottleneck is determined by the size of the manipulated graph state.
+In \cite{buterakos_deterministic} a method to deterministically generate an arbitrary photonic graph state was proposed.
+From this one can see that the noise arising from the graph state generation would be a correlated noise model with noise operators that do not act always on the entire graph state.
+Nonetheless, it is important to remember that one only needs to update the noise operators that act nontrivially on the qubits that will be manipulated and their neighborhoods, which might decrease the number of noise operators to update.
+In general, the overall effort is the same as for the noncorrelated noise models, as the bottleneck is determined by the size of the manipulated graph state.